Magisk-Modules-Alt-Repo/open_fonts/README.md

 - Many devices with [LOS](https://lineageos.org/)

+## Known bug

+- Font in some website is not showed correctly

 ## Support

 **If you found this helpful, please consider supporting development with a [coffe](https://www.paypal.me/f3ff0).
 Alternatively, you can contribute to the project by reporting bugs and doing PR.
 All support is appreciated!**